novuhq/novu-dotnet/README.md

 Using Novu.DTO.WorkflowGroup

-// Create a new Workflow group var request = new WorkflowGroupDto
+// Create a new Workflow group var request = new WorkflowCreateData
 {
     WorkflowGroupName = "<name of workflow group to be created>" }

-var response = await client.WorkflowGroup.CreateWorkflowGroup(request);
+var response = await client.WorkflowGroup.Create(request);

 // Get All Workflow groups